rjsuzuki/billingz/README.md

 1. Clone or download project
 2. Open Android Studio > open project you want to install the library into.

+Next, choose one of the available methods:

-3a.
-File > New > New Module
+3. File > New > New Module
-4a.
-Import .JAR/.AAR Package > click Next
+4. Import .JAR/.AAR Package > click Next

-Or.
+Or

-3b.
-File > New > Import Module
+3. File > New > Import Module
-4b.
-Enter the location of the library module directory then click Finish
+4. Enter the location of the library module directory then click Finish

+continue

 5. Make sure the library is listed at the top of your settings.gradle file, as shown here for a library named "my-library-module":
 `include ':app', ':my-library-module'`